Avoid the Herd Mentality and Grow Your Sports Betting Bankroll

 Whenever you feel the pressure to change one of your bets because you see other people going against you, stop yourself!
 If you’ve done your research and are confident in your strategy and systems, don’t change your mind just because the public is against you.

-If You’re in the Know, You Can Capitalize On the Herd Mentality
+Capitalize On the Herd Mentality

 The herd mentality usually results in one side of the line being overvalued.
 The uneducated public follows the media, and it cascades with the majority of the money ending up on one side of the line.
 As such, bookmakers try to balance the action and make the other side more enticing to bettors.
 For any astute bettor, this result means value.